Former names: Pacific Pearl, Ocean Village 1, Arcadia, Star Princess, Sitmar Fair Majesty

 - Cruise Industry

-CMV-Cruise And Maritime Voyages announced the launch of company's “largest ever ex-UK cruise programme totally dedicated to the British market...March 2, 2020
+CMV-Cruise And Maritime Voyages announced the launch of the company's “largest ever ex-UK program totally dedicated to the British market, the...March 2, 2020

 - Cruise Industry